AI-Luna/noor/docs/PROPOSAL.md

 ## Monetization Strategy

-Noor Pro (powered by RevenueCat): subscription model with a 5-day free trial, cancel anytime.
+**Noor Pro (powered by RevenueCat):** Subscription model with 7-day free trial, cancel anytime via Apple Account.

-**Free:** One journey (one dream) plus unlimited habits.
-Users experience the core product and get hooked on one dream.
+**Free Tier:** One journey (one dream) plus unlimited habits.
+Users experience the core product and validate product-market fit on a single goal before deciding to expand.

 **Noor Pro:** Unlimited journeys, full features, premium content (behavioral science lessons, advanced habit scheduling).
-Annual and monthly options.

-**Pricing:** Determined in RevenueCat dashboard, tested with Gabby's audience for optimal conversion.
+- **Annual:** $39.99/year (7-day free trial included)
+- **Monthly:** $14.99/month (immediate payment, no trial)

+**Why This Pricing Works:**
+The 7-day free trial increases conversion rates by letting users experience the full product before commitment.
+During the trial, users progress through onboarding, complete the tutorial, and get a personalized feel for the app—creating genuine product affinity before the paywall appears.
+By then, they're invested and excited.
+The annual option is strategically positioned as the primary offering: at $3.33/month, it's substantially cheaper than the $14.99 monthly, incentivizing longer-term commitment and reducing churn.
+This improves business fundamentals—annual subscriptions provide predictable revenue and better LTV metrics for scaling.

 **Business Model Logic:**
 - First journey free lowers friction to try the app
 - Power users (women pursuing multiple dreams simultaneously) upgrade to Pro
-- Subscription is recurring revenue, not one time
+- Subscription generates recurring revenue, not one-time purchases
-- RevenueCat handles all IAP logic, sandbox testing, and restore purchases
+- RevenueCat handles all IAP logic, sandbox testing, and subscription restoration
-- Remote paywall allows A/B testing and pricing iteration without app resubmission
+- Remote paywall enables real-time A/B testing and pricing iteration without app resubmission
+- Users can gift 30 days of Noor Pro free to friends, creating organic growth loops beyond initial distribution

+**Market Validation:**
+Launching with content creator Gabby Beckford's engaged fanbase ($1M+ audience of ambitious women 20-40) provides initial traction, but the real addressable market is larger.
+Competitive analysis of proven market leaders—Fabulous, Habitica, Flighty—reveals that this demographic has proven demand.
+These apps collectively generate over $10M MRR.
+Noor's differentiation (merged feature set from top performers, clean UI, age-appropriate gamification, travel aesthetic) targets this underserved intersection.
+Real usage from Luna's peer network confirms product-market fit before launch.

 **Unit Economics:**
-- $20k hackathon prize funds initial development and launch
+- $20k hackathon prize funds development and launch
-- RevenueCat Pro subscription (conservative estimate: 5-10% of active users at $10/month) generates recurring revenue
+- Conservative estimate: 5-10% conversion to Pro at $39.99/year average
+- Recurring subscription revenue compounds with user growth
 - Long-term: community features, partnerships with travel brands, sponsored habit templates

+---

 ## Why This Wins

-**Audience Fit:** Built for women who already follow creators like Gabby.
-The language, metaphors (travel agency, boarding passes), and problem statement all match her community's needs and mindset.
+**Audience Fit:** Built for women who already follow Gabby.
+The language, metaphors (travel agency, boarding passes), and entire problem statement match her community's needs and mindset.
+Day one has a warm audience ready to try.

-**Technical Quality:** Built in SwiftUI with SwiftData, Claude API integration for personalized itinerary generation, RevenueCat monetization.
-TestFlight ready.
+**Technical Quality:** SwiftUI + SwiftData backend with Claude API integration for personalized itinerary generation.
+RevenueCat handles monetization infrastructure.
+App is TestFlight-ready and production-grade.

-**Differentiation:** Not another to-do list or motivational app.
-Combines visualization science, micro habits, streak gamification, and real travel tracking in one product.
-Clear "travel agency for your life" angle.
+**Clear Differentiation:** Not another to-do list or motivational app.
+Combines visualization science, micro-habit mechanics, streak gamification, and real travel tracking in one cohesive product.
+The "travel agency for your entire life" positioning is both memorable and actionable.

-**Validation:** Real users (builder's mom, friend group) already using it.
-Proof of product-market fit before launch.
+**Proven Validation:** Real users (including Luna's mom and friend group) are already using and engaging with the product.
+This isn't theoretical—product-market fit is validated before launch.

-**Revenue Potential:** Subscription model with high creator audience overlap.
-Recurring revenue. $20k prize + community of 1M+ primed for adoption.
+**Revenue + Growth Potential:** Subscription model with direct creator distribution to a primed, high-overlap audience.
+Recurring revenue model scales with user base.
+The $20k prize combined with Gabby's 1M+ community creates a launch advantage most hackathon projects don't have.

 ## The Builder